 The train arrived early morning in Moscow at one of the nine train stations.
 I found bliny (pancakes) with black coffee for breakfast and rolled off into the city.

-We passed the Gorky park and had a look at the horrible statue of Peter the great, one of the tallest outdoor sculptures in the world.
-It’s located in the middle of Moscow river, near the Cathedral of Christ the Saviour which was once torn down by Stalin with explosives and turned into the world’s largest swimming pool.
+We passed the Gorky park and had a look at the abominable statue of Peter the Great, one of the tallest outdoor sculptures in the world.
+It’s located in the middle of Moscow river, near the Cathedral of Christ the Saviour which was once torn down with explosives by order of Stalin and turned into the world’s largest swimming pool.
 This country is full of fascinating and bizarre stories, I wish I had time to explore them all.

 Had some Solyanka soup and took a metro to the Red Square, which was beautifully lit and the red ruby star of the Spasskaya tower was shining brightly in the night.

 Next stop was to get into the Kremlin, the walled area where an invitation was like receiving a death sentence decades ago.
-Had a look at the old cathedrals and beautiful Fabergé eggs, but I didn’t dare to do the switch pulled off by James Bond during the first scenes of Octopussy.
+Had a look at the old cathedrals and beautiful Fabergé eggs, but I didn’t dare to do the switch pulled off by James Bond during the first scenes in movie “Octopussy” from 1983.

-The darkness fell over Moscow as we grabbed our heavy backpacks and headed for Yaroslavsky station, which is the official start of the Trans-Siberian railway, the longest train journey in the world.
-I remember hearing Henry Rollins explain how utterly lost he felt when he arrived on this massive station with all these weird signs in Cyrillic alphabet.
-I’ve seen several confusing stations but when it comes to departures, nothing beats Stazione Termini in Rome so far.
+As the darkness fell over Moscow, we grabbed our heavy backpacks and headed for Yaroslavsky station.
+It is the official start of the Trans-Siberian railway, the longest train journey in the world.
+I remember once hearing Henry Rollins explain how utterly lost he felt when he arrived on this massive station with all these weird signs in Cyrillic alphabet.

-The train stopped in Balezino and I bought some edible stuff for breakfast from the lovely babushkas on the platform.
-We arrived in Perm during the afternoon but there was no sign of any plane crash.
+The next morning the train stopped in Balezino, where I bought some edible stuff for breakfast from the lovely babushkas on the platform.
+We arrived in Perm during the afternoon but there was fortunately no sign of any plane crash.

 The friendly Russian next door invited me for vodka and I successfully used my secret identity Lakritstrollet to infiltrate his cabin.
 He had bought five liters of beer in Perm and was eager to empty it along with smoked fish, cheese and cucumber.
-Nostrovia!
-He was very entertaining but I managed to sneak off after a few hours.
+Na zdorovie!
+He was quite entertaining but I managed to sneak off after a few hours.